Jim Comerford: Early life

 James Comerford was born in 1913 in Glencraig in Fife, Scotland.
-When Jim was nine his family moved to Kurri Kurri in the northern Hunter Region of New South Wales, Australia after his father had been blacklisted from a Scottish mine.
+When Jim was nine his family moved to Kurri Kurri in the Hunter Valley of New South Wales, Australia after his father had been blacklisted from a Scottish mine.
 At the age of 13 he got a job at a local newspaper, but he soon left it to work in the mines.

-1929-30 lockout and Rothbury riot
+1929–30 lockout and Rothbury riot

 When he was 15 he was among the miners in the Rothbury riot of 16 December 1929, when a lockout in the collieries of northern New South Wales led to miners charging the gate of the colliery in or near Rothbury and police opened fire on them in response.

 Union career, activism and politics

 In 1942 he became the youngest person ever to be elected to the central council of the Australian Coal and Shale Employees' Federation (also known as the Miners' Federation of Australia).
 He served as its Northern New South Wales president from 1953 until his retirement in 1973, and at various times had other regional and national roles including national general secretary.
 He was also active in support of various causes including those of the peace movement, adult education, social clubs for workers, union education, retired mineworkers and unemployed workers, and also total abstinence from alcohol as a member of the Independent Order of Rechabites.

 Comerford was known to have been a member of the Young Communist League of Australia in 1930 and then the Communist Party of Australia from 1940 to 1959 before joining the Australian Labor Party in 1960; according to his biographer Barbara Heaton he privately remained a Marxist all his life.
 He was heavily involved in events around the 1949 Australian coal strike and the 1955 Labor Party split.